AEW Revolution (2023): Preliminary matches

 The opening contest was a match between Chris Jericho and Ricky Starks.
 In the closing stages, Jericho hit a baseball bat on Starks and was looking for a Judas Effect, but Starks countered it into the Roshambo for the win.

 The next match was a Final Burial match contested between "Jungle Boy" Jack Perry and Christian Cage, in which the only way to win was to put your opponent into the casket and shut the lid.
 Perry won after delivering two con-chair-tos.
 He then tossed Cage into the casket and slammed the lid shut.

 Next, The Elite defended the AEW World Trios Championship against The House of Black.
 In the end, The Elite hit the BTE Trigger, but Buddy Matthews made the save.
 As Matt Jackson was setting up for the Meltzer Driver, Brody King hit the Dante's Inferno and Malakai Black made the pin, making them the first team to win the trios titles on an AEW PPV card.

 In the next match, Jamie Hayter (with Dr. Britt Baker, D.M.D.) defended the AEW Women's World Championship against Ruby Soho and Saraya (with Toni Storm).
 Saraya performed a leg lace chickenwing on Ruby, but Hayter then hit a lariat on Saraya.
 Ruby then delivered Destination Unknown to Saraya.
 Hayter then delivered a majistral cradle on Ruby for the three-count.
-After the match, Ruby hitthe Disaster Kick and Destination Unknown on Hayter and Britt and spray painted them both, therefore aligning herself with Storm and Saraya; and also turned her heel for the first time in her AEW career.
+After the match, Ruby hit the Disaster Kick and Destination Unknown on Hayter and Britt and spray painted them both, therefore aligning herself with Storm and Saraya; and also turned her heel for the first time in her AEW career.